lukafaxx/raviolist/README.md

 ### various

-We generally write 'close', 'crouching' or 'jumping' for target combos.
+We generally write 'close', 'cr.' or 'j.' for target combos.
 Otherwise, we prefer the use of '(near opponent)', 'down +' or '(in air)'.

 * hold {button}
 * charge and release {button}